Accountant steals millions and sends employer bankrupt

 Limit access to sensitive information and records.

 Make sure a manager, independent person or expert oversees actions and decisions.
-Multiple people being involved in actions and decisions increases transparency and reduces the opportunity for fraud.
+Involving multiple people in actions and decisions increases transparency and reduces the opportunity for fraud.

 Submit a case study